Bridget Jones's Diary: Soundtrack

+The film's soundtrack was composed by Patrick Doyle.
+The soundtrack for Bridget Jones's Diary was produced by Nick Angel and Kathy Nelson and features two previously unreleased songs that became hit singles, including "Out of Reach" by Gabrielle and "It's Raining Men" by Geri Halliwell, the latter of which became Halliwell's fourth consecutive number-one hit single on the UK Singles Chart.
+Following the success of the first soundtrack, a second soundtrack was released, titled Bridget Jones's Diary 2: More Music from the Motion Picture and Other V.G.
+Songs.

 Reception

 Box office

 Bridget Jones's Diary grossed $71.5 million in the United States and Canada, and $210.5 million in other territories, for a worldwide total of $282 million, against a production budget of $25 million.
 The film made $10.7 million in its opening weekend, finishing third.
 Dropping just 5.7% in its second weekend, the film made $10.2 million and finished first the following weekend.

 Critical response

-On review aggregation website Rotten Tomatoes the film holds an approval rating of 80% based on 162 reviews, with an average rating of 6.9/10.
-The site's critics consensus reads: "Though there was controversy over the choice of casting, Zellweger's Bridget Jones is a sympathetic, likable, funny character, giving this romantic comedy a lot of charm."
-Metacritic assigned the film a weighted average score of 66 out of 100 based on 33 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 164 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads, "Though there was controversy over the choice of casting, Zellweger's Bridget Jones is a sympathetic, likable, funny character, giving this romantic comedy a lot of charm."
+Metacritic assigned the film a weighted average score of 66 out of 100 based on 33 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.